Civil parish: Deserted parishes

 The 2001 census recorded several parishes with no inhabitants.
 These were Chester Castle (in the middle of Chester city centre), Newland with Woodhouse Moor, Beaumont Chase, Martinsthorpe, Meering, Stanground North (subsequently abolished), Sturston, Tottington, and Tyneham (subsequently merged).
 The lands of the last three were taken over by the Armed Forces during World War II and remain deserted.

 In the 2011 census, Newland with Woodhouse Moor and Beaumont Chase reported inhabitants, and there were no new deserted parishes recorded.

 General abolition of anomalies

-Virtually all instances of detached parts of civil parishes (areas not contiguous with the main part of the parish) and of those straddling counties have been ended.
+Nearly all instances of detached parts of civil parishes (areas not contiguous with the main part of the parish) and of those straddling counties have been ended.
+14 examples remain in England as at 2022, including Barnby Moor and Wallingwells, both in Nottinghamshire.

 Direct predecessors of civil parishes are most often known as "ancient parishes", although many date only from the mid 19th century.
 Using a longer historical lens the better terms are "pre-separation (civil and ecclesiastical) parish", "original medieval parishes" and "new parishes".
 The Victoria County History, a landmark collaborative work mostly written in the 20th century (although incomplete), summarises the history of each English "parish", roughly meaning late medieval parish.
 A minority of these had exclaves, which could be: